jamtur01/bigdesk/index.md

 Check [here](https://github.com/lukas-vlcek/bigdesk/blob/0.18.x/README.textile) about supported URL parameters by bigdesk 1.0.0.

-### web browser support
+### Web browser support

-A modern web browsers with SVG support is needed.
+A modern web browser with SVG support is needed.
 It has been tested in Safari, Firefox and Chrome.